BtSquared/Zerg_Rush/README.md

 ***Description***

-this is a Javascript base defence game in which you cick the enemys to stall your inevitable demise.
-How long can you hold off the swarm?
+this is a grid based defence game build only using HTML, CSS, and Javascript. the goal of the game is to hold out for as long as possible agianst the swarm. how many can you take down before succumb to the shear numbers of the hive mind.

 ***Technologies Used***
  - Javascript